hzheng/congist/README.md

 ## INSTALLATION

-1. Clone this repository in a terminal and change to the project directory.
+1. Clone or download this repository in a terminal and change to the project directory.

 2. Obtain an access token from [GitHub](https://github.com/settings/tokens).